kzu/ProjectCodeFixer/README.md

 Which doesn't make much sense since a code fixer can fix any artifacts in a project including additional files, AFAIK.

+> NOTE: the code fixer PROJECT is propertly set up and hooked-up, as shown by
+> another dummy analyzer/fixer pair that adds a "1" suffix to types without it.

 ## Expected behavior

 The fixer shows up and can add an MSBuild project property to the project file.